NSombekke/DL2-GVP/Blogpost.md

 </blockquote></details>
 </li>
 </ol>

-**RES -**
-The RES dataset consists of atomic environments extracted from nonredundant structures in the PDB.
-This dataset is accompanied by a classification task where the goal is to predict the identity of the amino acid in the center of the environment based on all other atoms in that environment.

 **LBA -**
 The LBA dataset is uses a curated database containing protein-ligand complexes from the PDB and their corresponding binding strengths.
 The task at hand is We predict pK = -log(K), where K is the binding affinity in Molar units.